mlflow/mlflow/ISSUE_TRIAGE.rst

 Interface Surface
 """"""""
 - ``area/uiux``: Front-end, user experience, javascript, plotting
-- ``area/docker``: Docker use anywhere, such as MLprojects and MLmodels
+- ``area/docker``: Docker use across MLflow's components, such as MLflow Projects and MLflow Models
 - ``area/sqlalchemy``: Use of SQL alchemy in tracking service or model registry
 - ``area/windows``: Windows support